Sub-Module 2.2: The Immutable Fortress — Zero-CVE with ACS Enforcement

 Fixable vulnerabilities: <N>

 The exact numbers depend on when the base image was last updated and the current state of the CVE databases.
-The key takeaway is that there are multiple fixable vulnerabilities — all from OS-level packages your application never uses.
+The key takeaway is that there are multiple fixable vulnerabilities — all from packages bundled in the base image that your application never uses at runtime.

 Remember these numbers.
 You will compare them against the Hummingbird image shortly.